 The comparison in a chart:

-The following chart compares cumulative returns, as of September 30th, 2018 (including dividends and capital gains), since the fund inception in March 1st, 1999.
-The comparison includes:
+The following chart compares cumulative returns, as of March 31st, 2021 (including dividends and capital gains), since the Fund inception in March 1st, 1999.

 Any performance data quoted represents past performance.
 Past performance is not indicative of future returns.
 No representation or warranty is made that any returns indicated will be achieved.